How To Successfully Create A Remote Banking Platform With LiveSwitch API

-As the digital transformation of banking continues, customers in this sector are naturally becoming more comfortable using live video conferencing platforms (Deloitte, 2018).
+As the digital transformation of banking continues, customers in this sector are naturally becoming more comfortable using live video conferencing platforms.

-A client of ours, a Nordic bank group, identified an alignment of this trend with their clients’ shifting needs and strategically embarked to migrate away from their existing Skype for Business-based solution.
+A LiveSwitch client identified an alignment of this trend with their clients’ shifting needs and strategically embarked to migrate away from their existing Skype for Business-based solution.
 They chose to develop their own tailored online video conferencing platform that was scalable and could integrate with their existing IT infrastructure.

 With 80-90% of customers in their country already banking online from their laptops, phones, and tablets, it made sense to develop a platform that complemented their branch services.
 They wanted their development team to be able to create a personalized experience that allowed bank representatives and clients to screen share, file transfer, and sign digital documents from anywhere they connect.

 In particular, the ability to reach customers remotely, personalize meetings, provide accessible multi-party sessions, increase employee productivity, and achieve significant cost savings were all attractive results.

 When this particular client decided to incorporate a live video meeting room platform, they did so with the knowledge that their clients’ willingness to travel was changing, and new markets were emerging.
 Some of their clients had decided to bank closer to home, and opportunities have arisen to expand their business to other communities.

 In most of these cases, extensive travel by bank representatives was ineffective and costly, and opening new branches in these regions were often not feasible or could require many years of delay.
 Instead, the bank decided to invest in a video conferencing solution that made remote meetings possible, subsequently solving both problems.